-Originally from Joanne Chang, this recipe originally appeared in The Atlantic, where Joanne Chang gave tips on how to make the Flour Bakery Chocolate Chip Cookies.
-Since posting this recipe I have made these many, many times and they’re always good.
+Originally from Joanne Chang, this recipe is adapted from one in The Atlantic, where Joanne Chang gave tips on how to make the Flour Bakery Chocolate Chip Cookies.
+Since posting this adapted version of the recipe I have made the cookies many, many times and they’re always good.
 They have a great texture with crispy edges, soft centers and brown sugar flavor.
-They’re up there with the best chocolate chip cookies.
+They’re up there with the greatest of all times chocolate chip cookies.
 For best results, use the weights rather than volume.

 - 1 teaspoon baking soda

 - 1/2 teaspoon salt

 - 230 grams 1 cup unsalted butter, softened

 - 165 grams packed brown sugar 3/4 cup, but VERY tightly packed

 - 255 grams chopped bittersweet chocolate or quality chocolate chips

 - 70 grams chopped milk chocolate

 - Whisk the dry ingredients (flour through salt) together in a medium size bowl.
 Set aside.

 - In a large mixing bowl, beat butter and sugars together until very light and fluffy, scraping down the side of the bowl as needed.
 Beat in the eggs, one at a time, mixing until well combined after each.
 Mix in vanilla.